Russlyman/Russlyman.Rcon/README.md

 #### Parameters

-command - The command to send to the connected server.
+`command` - The command to send to the connected server.

 #### Returns

 The servers response to the sent command.

+#### Exceptions

+`SocketException` - The connected server is unreachable.

+`NotConnectedException` - A server has been not been connected.

 ### SendAsync Method